SAP/cloud-security-services-integration-library/token-client/README.md

 By default, the `OAuth2TokenService` implementations (`DefaultOAuth2TokenService` and `XsuaaOAuth2TokenService`) are caching tokens internally.
 By default up to 1000 tokens are cached for 10 minutes and the statistics are disabled.
-The Cache can be individually configured by configuring `TokenCacheConfiguration` class and providing it as a constructor parameter to `DefaultOAuth2TokenService` or `XsuaaOAuth2TokenService`.
+The Cache can be individually configured by configuring `TokenCacheConfiguration` class. `XsuaaTokenFlows` need to be then initialized with the `DefaultOAuth2TokenService` or `XsuaaOAuth2TokenService` that takes `TokenCacheConfiguration` as a constructor parameter.

 #### Cache configuration options:
 ```java